Convergent and Efficient Deep Q Network Algorithm: Experiments

-A similar situation naturally arises when one replaces old data in the replay memory (i.e.~the dataset) randomly by new data when the memory is full, instead of using the first-in-first-out (FIFO) strategy.
-In Fig.~\ref{random replacing replay memory}, we see that conventional DQN can actually diverge in such a case.
-In existing DQN literature, the replacement strategy is often ignored, while here we see that it is an important detail that affects the results.
-In practice, FIFO is almost always used.
-However, FIFO makes the memory data less diverse and less informative, and increases the possibility of the policy's oscillation due to co-evolvement with the replay memory, and as a result, a large size of the replay memory is often needed.
-In Fig.~\ref{random replacing replay memory}, we show that when the size of the replay memory is reduced to $1/10$, C-DQN can benefit from utilizing the random replacement strategy while DQN cannot, and therefore C-DQN is able to reach a higher performance.
-This opens up a new possibility of RL of only storing and learning important data to improve efficiency, which cannot be realized stably with DQN but is possible with C-DQN.
+A similar situation arises when one does not use the first-in-first-out (FIFO) strategy to replace old data in the replay memory (i.e.~the dataset) with new data when the dataset is full, but replaces old data randomly with new data.
+In Fig.~\ref{random replacing replay memory}, we show that conventional DQN can actually diverge in this simple setting.
+In the existing DQN literature, this replacement strategy is often ignored, while here it can been seen to be an important detail that affects the results, and in practice, FIFO is almost always used.
+However, FIFO makes the memory data less diverse and less informative, and it increases the possibility of the oscillation of the co-evolvement of the policy and the replay memory, and as a result, a large size of the replay memory is often necessary for learning.
+In Fig.~\ref{random replacing replay memory}, we show that when the size of the replay memory is reduced by a factor of $10$, C-DQN can benefit from utilizing the random replacement strategy while DQN cannot, and C-DQN can reach a higher performance.
+Note that DQN does not diverge in this case, probably because the replay memory is less off-policy when it is small, which alleviates divergence.
+The result opens up a new possibility of RL of only storing and learning important data to improve efficiency, which cannot be realized stably with DQN but is possible with C-DQN.